argoproj/argo-cd/docs/user-guide/diff-strategies.md

   targeting.
 - Argo CD Application spec changed.

-The advantages of Server-Side Diff is that
+One advantage of Server-Side Diff is that Kubernetes Admission Controllers will participate in the diff calculation.
+If for example a validation webhook identifies a resource to be invalid, that will be informed to Argo CD during the diff stage rather than during the sync state.

 ### Enabling it